femzy123/fd/README.md

-# Frontdoor Assessment Server
+# Frontdoor Server
 ## Description

-This is a REST API application that provides API endpoints for managing user's highlighted texts and it's corresponding AI generated summaries.
+This is a REST API application that provides API endpoints for managing user's highlighted texts and it's corresponding AI-generated summaries.

 ## Prerequisites